-The following list describes how License Service Providers (license service providers) handle requests from NLS clients by interacting with the eDirectory database.
+Corresponding with the above figure, the following sequence outlines how license service providers handle requests from NLS clients by interacting with the eDirectory database.

 1. An application issues a request to the NLS client.

 In NetWare, for example, the server requests a license unit on behalf of the user that is connecting to the server.
 The server issues this request to the NLS client.